rvjc/free-mandelbrot/README.md

 getting serious about math.
 Finding a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which, when left unattended, can limit your options down the road.
-Even when we know what's good for us, we tend to take a "bare minimum" or "need-to-know" approach to stuff that doesn't excite us.
+But, even when we know what's good for us, we tend to take a "bare minimum" or "need-to-know" approach to stuff that doesn't excite us.
 So, inevitably, as the entry requirements for Computer Science courses plummet, aspiring programmers tend to neglect the deeper mathematical aspects